PhoenixAran/PhoenixAran.github.io/_posts/2021-01-17-player-state-machine.md

 Update the other components like the sprite component, or combat component.

 ## The Result
-After implementing the controller this way, the result was slightly less confusing code.
-I guess that's a win?
+Coding the player controller this way made implementing concurrent states alot more managable.